manipgrn/TP3-Tecno/README.md

 Alumnos:

-Martina Pellegrino
+Martina Pellegrino,
-Matías A. Loayza
+ Matías A. Loayza,
  Lautaro Gómez